 Our skin is the largest organ in the body, and the most visible.
 Yet, few of us really understand how it works.
 When searching the internet for causes and treatments of our skin conditions, for example, we often come across terms like ‘epidermis’ and ‘dermis’ that are literally Greek and hard to understand.

-As a result, it’s difficult to know exactly how to care for our skin.
+As a result, it’s difficult to know exactly how to care for the largest organ in our body.
 As our outer layer endures harsh external conditions such as environmental pollutants, UV rays, pressure, temperature, and others, how can we best protect and keep it in good health?

-To answer this question, we need to start with a skin 101 primer.
+To answer this question, let’s start with a skin 101 primer.

 The outermost layer of the skin is known as the epidermis.
 It consists of four layers of closely packed cells.
-Skin cells found in these layers are called keratinocytes.
+Cells found in these layers are called keratinocytes.
 They manufacture and store keratin which is the protein that makes up the main structure of our hair, skin and nails.

-In the epidermis of certain body parts with thicker skin, such as palms, soles and digits, there is an additional layer of cells called stratum lucidum.
+In the epidermis of certain body parts with larger thickness, such as palms, soles and digits, there is an additional layer of cells called stratum lucidum.
 It is found wedged between the stratum corneum and the stratum granulosum.

-The dermis refers to the inner layer of skin found between the epidermis and subcutaneous (=under the skin) fat.
+The dermis refers to the inner layer found between the epidermis and subcutaneous (= under the skin) fat.
 The dermis layers are made of connective tissues, linked by interwoven fibres of collagen and elastin, packed in bundles.

 Collagen takes up 70% of the weight of the dermis.
 Collagen fibers provides the skin with structural support and tensile strength.
-Collagen proteins also bind to water, keeping the skin well hydrated.
-Accounting for 2% of the weight of the dermis, elastin fibers allow movement and are responsible for the elasticity of the skin.
+Collagen proteins also bind to water, keeping the entire organ well hydrated.
+Accounting for 2% of the weight of the dermis, elastin fibers allow movement and are responsible for elasticity of the layer.

 Caring for the skin we see